symfony/symfony-docs/best_practices/configuration.rst

     Use constants to define configuration options that rarely change.

-The traditional approach for defining configuration options has caused many Symfony apps to include an option like the following, which would be used to control the number of posts to display on the blog homepage:
+The traditional approach for defining configuration options has caused many Symfony applications to include an option like the following, which would be used to control the number of posts to display on the blog homepage:

 .. code-block:: yaml